corda/auctionhouse/README.md

 ### Running the tests
-* Kotlin: Select `Kotlin - Unit tests` from the dropdown run configuration menu, and click the green play button.
+* Select `Unit tests` from the dropdown run configuration menu, and click the green play button.
 * Individual tests can be run by clicking the green arrow in the line number column next to each test.
 * When running flow tests you must add the following to your run / debug configuration in the VM options field.
 This enables us to use
 * Quasar - a library that provides high-performance, lightweight threads.